 How do DUIs Impact Your Driving Record?

-Penalties Under California DUI Laws
+Penalties for DUI under California DUI Laws

-Four or More Offenses: If you have had 3 DUI in California you probably cannot imagine the penalties getting worse – that is until you are charged with a 4th California drivers with four or more DUI offenses can expect up to 16 months in prison and possible permanent license suspension.
+- Four or More Offenses: If you have had 3 DUI in California you probably cannot imagine the penalties getting worse – that is until you are charged with a fourth.
+California drivers with four or more DUI offenses can expect up to 16 months in prison and possible permanent license suspension.
 Drivers will have to pay fees of as much as $18,000 again.
 The other penalties such as DUI probation and the ignition interlock requirement are also required.

 How Do I Prevent Getting Another DUI?